-Where do Guinea Pigs Sleep?
+Where Do Guinea Pigs Sleep?

-What if Guinea Pig Refuses to Sleep?
+Why Is My Guinea Pig Refused to Sleep?

-Let’s say you made perfect bedding for your guinea pig and all the conditions are fulfilled, yet your small pet still doesn’t want to sleep.
+Let’s say you made perfect bedding for your guinea pig, and all the conditions are fulfilled, yet your small pet still doesn’t want to sleep.
 What should you do then?
 Well, here are some of the reasons why it won’t sleep:

 Lack of Activity

 Lack of activity is one of the main reasons why your guinea pig won’t sleep.
-Sleep is an ultimate tool for recovery and represents a crucial process in guinea pig’s life.
+Sleep is an ultimate tool for recovery and represents a crucial process in a guinea pig’s life.
 There’s no better way of resting yourself than going for a several-hour sleep.
-However, guinea pigs are relatively active animals and they require attention and a bit of activity during the day.
+However, guinea pigs are relatively active animals, and they require attention and a bit of activity during the day.
 If a guinea pig is bored and just spends its time in the cage, it’s unlikely that it’ll enjoy its sleep.
 If you want to make your guinea pig more active, try to spend more time with it and introduce some toys.

 Temperature Requirements for Guinea Pigs